 a threat, you create BIOCs that can alert you when the behavior

 is detected.
-If you enable
+See Working with BIOCs.
+If you

 —Known artifacts that

 are considered malicious or suspicious.
 IOCs are static and based